mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/s3-loader/Kinesis-at-least-once-processing.md

 Kinesis checkpointing works in the following way:

 - Each Kinesis consumer periodically stores the current position of the stream in the backing DynamoDB table.
 This allows the system to recover from failures and continue processing where the application left off.
-- If no Kinesis checkpoint info exists when the consumer starts, it will start either from the oldest record available (`TRIM_HORIZON`) or from the latest tip (`LATEST`).
+- If no Kinesis checkpoint info exists when the consumer starts, it will start either from the oldest record available (`TRIM_HORIZON`), from the latest tip (`LATEST`) or from the specified timestamp (`AT_TIMESTAMP`).
 This is configurable.
 - `LATEST` could lead to missed records if data is added to the stream while no Kinesis consumer is running (and no checkpoint info is being stored).
 - `TRIM_HORIZON` may lead to duplicate processing of records where the impact is dependent on checkpoint frequency and processing idempotency.